DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 All times on this site are provided in UTC, but using [some client-side JavaScript](/assets/scripts/timezone-adjuster.js), times are altered to be in the user's chosen timezone as set by their browser/OS.

 I'm personally of the opinion that timezones are a bit dumb altogether and that we'd be best off just settling on UTC across the world.
-For that matter, daylight savings should also be done away with.
+For that matter, daylight saving time should also be done away with.

 ### Optimising Assets